udacity/ud615/labs/monitoring-and-health-checks.md

 ## Exercise: View Pod details

 Pods will not be marked ready until the readiness probe returns an HTTP 200 response.
-Use the `kubectl describe` to view details for the `healty-monolith` Pod.
+Use the `kubectl describe` to view details for the `healthy-monolith` Pod.

 ### Hints